nufukim/HyperCalmSketch/CPU/TopK/README.md

 5. `-m`: An integer, specifying the memory size (in bytes) used by the algorithm.
 The default value is $5 \times 10^5$.

 6. `-u`: An integer, specifying whether to use SIMD.
 The default value is 0.
+As mentioned in our paper, we use 512-bit SIMD instructions to accelerate the operations of Bucketized CalmSS, and conduct the experiments on a CPU that supports AVX-512 instruction set.
+We also provide a basic version of Bucketized CalmSS that does not use SIMD instructions.
+You can decide which version of Bucketized CalmSS to set parameter u to 1.

 For example, you can run the following command to test the performance of CalmSS under the default parameter settings.